ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_confinement.md

 ## Ignition

-Switch `ignite` can be used to denote whether the plasma is ignited, i.e. fully self-sustaining without the need for any injected auxiliary power during the burn.
-If `ignite` = 1, the calculated injected power does not contribute to the plasma power balance, although the cost of the auxiliary power system is taken into account (the system is then assumed to be required to provide heating and/or current drive during the plasma start-up phase only).
-If `ignite` = 0, the plasma is not ignited, and the auxiliary power is taken into account in the plasma power balance during the burn phase.
+Switch `i_ignited` can be used to denote whether the plasma is ignited, i.e. fully self-sustaining without the need for any injected auxiliary power during the burn.
+If `i_ignited` = 1, the calculated injected power does not contribute to the plasma power balance, although the cost of the auxiliary power system is taken into account (the system is then assumed to be required to provide heating and/or current drive during the plasma start-up phase only).
+If `i_ignited` = 0, the plasma is not ignited, and the auxiliary power is taken into account in the plasma power balance during the burn phase.
 An ignited plasma will be difficult to control and is unlikely to be practical.
 This option is not recommended.